DrMarkusVoss/pumla/test/TestStrategy.md

   is, compare it with the already rendered pictures stored in test/examples/pics.
   If the new feature leads to changed diagrams compared to the ones in test/examples/pics then save an updated version of the picture in the folder, if the content is ok.

+The examples under test/examples are not only used for testing the different features, but also part of the pumla documentation.
+The examples are explained and referenced from the Examples.md in the main folder.
+That way, these are not only feature tests, but are re-used as examples for explaining how to use the different pumla features.
+So we have a nice synergy here.